MOST RECENT

-Massachusetts Graduated License Program - MA Graduated Drivers License Requirements
+Massachusetts Graduated Drivers License Program

 Surely, lack of driving experience is a risk factor, but how come the crash rates for newly licensed drivers under the age of 20 and over the age of 20 are not the same?
 They have the same number of driving hours behind their belts, so shouldn't they face the same risks?
 The reason why younger drivers have more traffic accidents is because they frequently fail to predict the consequences of their actions.
 Older drivers take active steps to avoid possible accidents - they drive at lower speed, keep longer distances from other vehicles and employ other accident avoidance techniques.
 Teenage drivers frequently overestimate their driving skills and combined with the complete absence of driving experience, this can lead to a disaster.
+Once again, correcting this is a job for the MA graduated driver license program and this is the reason why it only applies to teen drivers only.

 Massachusetts Graduated License Stages